South Africa: what you need to know before your trip

 Is it worth renting a car in South Africa?

-Yes, it is really worth renting a car in South Africa.
+Yes, it is definitely worth renting a car in South Africa.

-Except for the days you spend in Cape Town and Johannesburg (cities where you can get around based on public transport, Uber or taxi) I don't see the possibility of visiting South Africa without a rental car.
+Except for the days you spend in Cape Town and Johannesburg, where you can easily get around with public transport, Uber, or taxis, I don’t see how you could visit South Africa with a minimum level of comfort without a rental car.

-If you don't have time constraints, then you can go at a slower pace, using public transportation and transfers.
-Now if you, like us, have a limited number of vacation days and want to make the most of them, it's definitely worth renting a car – especially if there are more than 2 people.
-Do the math and evaluate.
+If you’re not in a hurry, you can travel at a slower pace using public transport and transfers.
+But if, like us, you have limited vacation days and want to make the most of them, renting a car is definitely the best option – especially if you’re traveling with more than two people.
+Do the math and see what works best for your trip.

 .